AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- PWA-1506-->

 *  The `setBillingAddressToCart` mutation now correctly uses the `same_as_shipping` parameter to set the billing address to match the shipping address as expected.
-Previously, {{ site.data.var.ce }} displayed this error: `The shipping method is missing.
+Previously, Magento Open Source displayed this error: `The shipping method is missing.
 Select the shipping method and try again`.
 [GitHub-30924](https://github.com/magento/magento2/issues/30924)

 <!--- PWA-1980-->